Mobeidat/digitalLabs-frontend-assessment/README.md

 If you are here, it means that you are thrilling to work at Majid Al Futtaim Digital Labs.

 The fowllowing excercises are to determine your Frontend coding knowledge and skills.
-We want to use real case scenarios instead of puzzels.

 For this project, we would require you to use Tailwind CSS as a CSS Framework https://tailwindcss.com/ and **VueJS** or ReactJS as a JS framework.